alkampfergit/personal-blog/codewrecks/content/post/old/2009/04/microsoft-ajax-scriptmanager-and-aspnet-mvc.md

 tags: [ASPNET,JQuery]
 categories: [ASPNET,JQuery]
 ---
 I'm porting a sample application from asp.net to MVC, I used this app to make my session during last DotNetMarche event dedicated to JQuery.
 Now I'm writing the same sample pages in asp.net mvc to compare both technologies.
-In an Asp.Net page I showed how to use jQuery to do â€œEdit in placeâ€ of some Photo Description in an application that manages photo album.
+In an Asp.Net page I showed how to use jQuery to do *Edit in place* of some Photo Description in an application that manages photo album.
 At a certain point my jQuery script will communicate with the server through an asmx webservice exposed with a ScriptManager.

-Now that I'm working in asp.net MVC I'm asking if the same approach is valid, so the question is â€œI really need the ScriptManager to dialogate with the server?â€ and clearly the answer is â€œNOâ€.
+Now that I'm working in asp.net MVC I'm asking if the same approach is valid, so the question is *I really need the ScriptManager to dialogate with the server?* and clearly the answer is *NO*.
 I'm not happy of the Script manager, because it generates a lot of Javascript code to create the infrastructure to make the SOAP request to the webserver.
 If it is possible I really prefer to avoid these external scripts and thanks to ASP.Net mvc this is possible.
 Here is the original call to the web service.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
  DotNetMarche.PhotoAlbum.Ui.AspNet.Services.PhotoManager